Green Card for Siblings: Bringing Your Siblings to the United States

 2. Second preference A (F2A): A lawful permanent resident’s (LPR) spouse and unmarried children under 21 years of age

-3. Second preference B (F2B): Unmarried children who are at least 21 years old
+3. Second preference B (F2B): An LPR’s unmarried children who are at least 21 years old

 4. Third preference (F3): U.S. citizen’s married children

-5. Fourth preference (F4): Brothers and sisters of eligible U.S. citizens—the U.S. citizen must be at least 21 years old
+5. Fourth preference (F4): Brothers and sisters of eligible U.S. citizens

-That being said, we encourage you to work with a knowledgable immigration attorney to file all of the forms correctly and expedite the process.
-Because of its lengthy wait time, applying for a sibling green card as soon as possible will put you higher up on the waiting list.
+We encourage you to work with a knowledgeable green card lawyer to file all of the forms correctly and expedite the process.
+Because of its lengthy wait time, applying for a sibling green card as soon as possible will place you higher on the waitlist.

 Sibling Green Card Affidavit of Support

-For you to bring your sibling(s) to join you in the United States, you will need to provide evidence that you will be able to financially support them.
+For your sibling(s) to join you in the United States, you will need to provide evidence that you will be able to support them financially.
 Doing so requires you to fill out Form I-864, Affidavit of Support.

 There are four different types of Form I-864.
-Talk to your immigration attorney about which form is applicable to your scenario.
+Talk to your immigration attorney about which form applies to your scenario.
 Filing an affidavit of support is a part of sponsoring a sibling for a green card.

-The main form that must be completed for a sibling green card is Form I-130, which is officially titled ‘Petition for Alien Relative.’
-Because you are the U.S. citizen sibling, you need to petition on behalf of your sibling who is not yet a legal permanent resident in the U.S. The filing fee for Form I-130 is $535.
+The main form that must be completed for a sibling green card is Form I-130, officially titled “Petition for Alien Relative.”
+If you are a U.S. citizen, you will need to petition on behalf of your sibling who is not yet a legal permanent resident in the U.S.

-Filling out form I-130 is the first step in applying for a green card for your sibling(s).
-Working with an immigration attorney will help ensure that all forms are filled out correctly and submitted with all necessary evidence to ensure the process moves as quickly as possible.
+Filling out Form I-130 is the first step in applying for a green card for your sibling(s).
+Working with an immigration attorney will help ensure that all forms are completed correctly and submitted with the necessary evidence, so the process moves as quickly as possible.

 Required Evidence for Sibling Green Card